Last update: 16th April 2018

 Bede Gaming is the bingo software behind one of the online bingo world’s most expensive flops, Bingo Godz (nothing wrong with the software though, just the concept), and it also powers several other sites including the charity bingo site Health Bingo and a group of sites including Crown Bingo that used to be on Virtue Fusion.
 The well known bookie Betvictor was rumoured to be launching bingo on the Bede platform but after being delayed for a long time the launch was cancelled altogether.

-White Hat entered the UK bingo arena in Autumn 2014 after becoming one of the first companies to gain a full UK online gambling licence.
-Currently Mainstage Bingo is the only bingo site powered by White Hat (they also have a number of casino sites).
+White Hat entered the UK bingo arena in Autumn 2014 after becoming one of the first companies to gain a full UK online gambling licence, but stopped offering bingo in Summer 2017.
+Somewhat confusingly they still have a site called Mainstage Bingo but like their other sites it is purely a slot and casino site.

+Both these bingo products have now bitten the dust.
 Probability started off as a separate company but became a subsidiary of the giant GTech, which itself then merged with the huge slots provider IGT.
 The GTech software powered a handful of sites including the Daily Express bingo site, but was never very popular, largely because of the lack of any bingo bonus offers, and the last of the GTech sites closed or migrated to other platforms in Summer 2016.
-Probability is for mobiles only (including older models that will not run modern software) and was mostly focused on proprietary mobile slots with just one bingo room.
-The addition of IGT slots to Probability sites has rendered the bingo of so little importance that many of them have already dropped it and the rest are unlikely to keep it for much longer.
+Probability was for mobiles only (including older types of phone) and was mostly focused on proprietary mobile slots with just one bingo room.
+In Summer 2017 the remaining Probability sites closed apart from the flagship Lady Lucks – and of that, only the name remains as it reopened on a different platform without any bingo.

-Daub Alderney in its present form started off with Kitty Bingo and now have three other bingo sites with a combination of standalone and networked rooms, plus some slots only sites.
+Daub Alderney is the name of the bingo software used by Stride Gaming (who also own a large number of Dragonfish bingo sites).
+Daub Alderney in its present form started off with Kitty Bingo and now powers three other bingo sites with a combination of standalone and networked rooms, plus some slots only sites.
 Prior to that, as Daub Gaming, they were involved with Wink Bingo before it was sold to 888 back in the noughties.

 The Relax Gaming bingo software first saw the light of day in July 2015 at Maria and a couple of other Unibet owned sites including Bingo.com Relax Gaming had previously released poker and casino software.
 75 ball, 90 ball and Swedish bingo are available and the software has a number of unique features including letting players see how close other players are to bingo and which numbers they are waiting for.
 It also has Roll On bingo and a prebuy facility as good as that at Virtue Fusion, allowing tickets to be purchased up to a week in advance.

-The Intouch bingo software, which received an update in early 2016, runs at mFortune only and has 90 ball bingo only.
+The Intouch bingo software, which received an update in early 2016, runs at mFortune and sister sites only and has 90 ball bingo only (in multiple bingo rooms).
 It is designed for mobile use and has 24/7 chat.

 Parlay are based in Canada and in the past have been associated with a number of big names in the industry, but now there are only a few (house owned) Parlay bingo sites such as Bingo Palace that have a UK licence.
 The interesting thing about this software is that alongside regular real money bingo there is a freemium game called Bazingo which is akin to the sort of bingo app one would find on Facebook or for a mobile.
 This is played with in-game currency but there is a weekly leaderboard and the highest scoring prizes win cash or bonus.